CKalitin/ckalitin.github.io/_posts/2025-06-02-impulse-master-plan.md

  - Battery size: 1.5 kWh (3 kW * 30 minutes)
  - Charge time: 1.5 hours

-Using the strategy described above, we get an electric stove that required 3 kW to be on par with gas stoves and has a 1.5 kWh battery that can be charged in 1.5 hours.
+Using the strategy described above, we get an electric stove that requires 3 kW to be on par with gas stoves and has a 1.5 kWh battery that can be charged in 1.5 hours.

-This differs from the Impulse stove in that the battery is 1.5 kWh instead of 3 kWh and nominal power output is 3 kW instead of Impulse's max of 10 kW.
+This differs from the Impulse stove in that the battery is 1.5 kWh instead of 3 kWh and the nominal power output is 3 kW instead of Impulse's max of 10 kW.
 These differences are easily explained by the fact that the Impulse stove is designed to be a $6,000 premium product.

 The 3 kW nominal power output means this product is very suitable for the Impulse battery strategy (3 > 1.65 kW).

-This model also has a 2% usage factor and induction stoves are fairly comparable to gas stoves, which make this a great candidate for an initial Impulse Labs product.
+This model also has a 2% usage factor and induction stoves are fairly comparable to gas stoves, which makes this a great candidate for an initial Impulse Labs product.

 Now it seems I derived exactly the same reasoning behind the founding of Impulse Labs.